Salli-A/PCC-IPS/README.md

 Responder - Works with initator.

-WiFi module - Connect ESP32 to 2.4 GHz WiFi.
+WiFi module - Connect ESP32 to 2.4 GHz WiFi and display data at local IP.